 Introduction

 Across the tree of life, few characters exhibit the tremendous scale of variation of genome size, encompassing a ~100,000-fold range across eukaryotes (Gregory 2020).
 Decades of research have revealed the consistent covariation of two organismal features with genome size: a negative correlation with cell division rate, and a positive correlation with cell size (Mueller, 2015; reviewed in Gregory 2001).
-Genome size has also been associated with a variety of organismal or ecological factors including: developmental rate or complexity (Wake and Marks 1993; Gregory 2002; Sessions 2008; Bonnett, et al., 2020), temperature (), metabolic rate (), invasiveness (), or even speciation and extinction rates (), but these associations have been less consistent across studies.
+Genome size has also been associated with a variety of organismal or ecological factors including: developmental rate or complexity (Wake and Marks 1993; Gregory 2002; Sessions 2008; Bonnett, et al., 2020), temperature (), metabolic rate (), invasiveness (), or speciation and extinction rates (), but these associations vary across studies.

 Comparative biologists often think of adaptive explanations for character associations, which would suggest that genomes evolve toward an "optimum" size with respect to one or more of these correlated traits.
 However, the context-sensitive nature of associations with these factors belies a strongly adaptive explanation for genome size.
 For example, metabolic rate and genome size is correlated in some vertebrate clades, but not in others, and genome size provides no overall explanatory power for basal metabolic rate across vertebrates (cite Uyeda et al 2017 and Gardner et al 2020 as well as Licht and Lowcock and some of the disagreeing bird studies).
 Genome size evolution may instead evolve nearly neutrally until some threshold value is reached, beyond which fitness is impacted (Gregory 2002).
 This process is more aptly described as governed by constraints.
-As far as we are aware, the constraint model has never been formally tested within a phylogenetic comparative framework.
+As far as we are aware, the constraint model has never been formally tested within a phylogenetic comparative framework for a univariate trait.

 Recent years have seen tremendous improvement in our understanding of the mechanistic processes by which genome size evolves.
 Variation in genome size can reflect the accumulation of many types of sequences, from simple repeats to increases in ploidy (Elliott and Gregory 2015; Pasquesi, et al. 2018; Carta, et al. 2020), such that the majority of the genome is non-coding or “junk” DNA.
 In vertebrate animals, genome size is strongly determined by the accumulation of transposable elements (TEs), sequences that replicate and spread throughout host genomes (Sotero-Caio, et al. 2017; Shao, et al. 2019).
-TEs are also deleted by mutations introduced during replication, recombination, and DNA repair.
+TEs are also deleted by mutations introduced during replication, recombination, and DNA repair (cite).
 In the absence of selection or constraint on genome size, the background process for genome evolution is stochastic, with genome size increasing if TE insertions outpace deletions.
 TE activity is often neutral at the cellular and organismal levels, with most individual insertions and deletions missing functional regions of the genome and resulting in negligible fitness consequences (Arkhipova 2018).
-Non-coding DNA can therefore accumulate until genome size crosses a threshold where it begins to impact fitness through a correlated trait (e.g. cell size or developmental rate; Horner and Macgregor 1983; Sessions and Larson 1987; Jockusch 1997; Womack, et al. 2019).
+Non-coding DNA can therefore accumulate until genome size crosses a threshold where it begins to impact fitness through a correlated trait (e.g. cell size or developmental rate; Fix these citations Horner and Macgregor 1983; Sessions and Larson 1987; Jockusch 1997; Womack, et al. 2019).